 The Half-Earth Chairs and Scholars program brings E.O.
 Wilson’s (1929–2021) vision for Half-Earth to life by supporting research efforts to better understand the biodiversity of our world.
 Chairs and Scholars provide leadership around the unique socioeconomic needs and conservation priorities of their region of the world, increasing the global footprint, depth of academic rigor, and regional scientific insight needed to successfully reach the goal of Half-Earth.

-The Half-Earth Chairs and Scholars program champions the work of the world’s brightest minds, supporting their scientific leadership, biodiversity research and teaching that informs regional and worldwide conservation management and provides a model for next-generation stewardship.
+The Half-Earth Chairs and Scholars program champions scientific leadership, biodiversity research and teaching that informs regional and worldwide conservation management and provides a model for next-generation stewardship.

-Inaugural Half-Earth Chair Piotr Naskrecki is an entomologist, conservation biologist, author, and photographer based at the Museum of Comparative Zoology at Harvard University.
-He currently directs the E.O.
+Inaugural Half-Earth Chair Piotr Naskrecki is an entomologist, conservation biologist, author, and award-winning photographer based at the Museum of Comparative Zoology at Harvard University.
+He directs the E.O.
 Wilson Biodiversity Laboratory at Gorongosa National Park in Mozambique where he trains a new cadre of Mozambican biologists and conservationists, and helps rebuild the park, which suffered during the recent civil war in that country.
 Dr. Naskrecki created and administers the Half-Earth Fellowships in Taxonomy and Biodiversity Exploration, an intensive multi-week taxonomy training for emerging scientists under the direction of leading scientists.
 The second class of fellows recently graduated.
 Learn more about Piotr Naskrecki.